“At the birth of the planet, the most beautiful encounter between land and sea must have been on the Montenegrin coast.”lord byron

 Our favorite apps

-Montenegrin English Translator It’s a free, fast, and easy solution for translations.
+Montenegrin English Translator It’s a free, fast, and easy translation solution.
 You can use translated text to send.
 Find it at your app store.
-(Disclosure we did not use this app in Montenegro as our visit was so short, if you use it, please let us know your experience)
+(Disclosure we did not use this App in Montenegro as our visit was so short, if you use it, please let us know your experience)

-Google Translate We used this often to practice proper pronunciations of words.
+Google Translate We use this often to practice proper pronunciations of words.
 You will not find Montenegrin on here, but since they often also speak Montenegrin, you can use that.
-As we always encourage, it is essential to learn the basics to greet and thank people in the local language.
+As we always encourage, learning the basics of greeting and thanking people in the local language is essential.
 Google translate was an easy app to use.
-If needed, you can enter text in English, and it will speak back in whatever language you need to aid in communicating with locals.
+If needed, you can enter text in English, which will speak back in whatever language you need to aid in communicating with locals.
 Furthermore, it came in very handy to translate text into images instantly.

 Do you have a favorite Montenegro travel resource?
 Share your favorites in the comments section at the bottom of this page or